omaralbeik/Drops/README.md

 - Queue to show consecutive drops
 - Support dynamic font sizing
 - Support announcing title and subtitle via VoiceOver
-- Show from top or buttom of screen
+- Show from top or bottom of screen

 ---